 In 1995, with the demise of British Coal, the scheme transferred wholly to Nottingham City Council, and began trading as EnviroEnergy (Nottingham) Limited.

 EnviroEnergy are recognised as experts on District Heating schemes being founder members of the UK District Energy Association.
 We were the first District Heating scheme to establish a prepayment system.
 We supply and advise schemes all over the UK.
-Furthermore, we offer a metering and billing service to our own customers in Nottingham, and as a service to local authorities and housing associations from Dundee to London.
+Furthermore, we offer a metering and billing service to our own customers in Nottingham, and as a service to local authorities and housing associations from The West Highlands to London.